Pathargama, Godda: Location

 Pathargama has an area of 62 ha.

 Overview

-The map shows a hilly area with the Rajmahal hills running from the bank of the Ganges in the extreme north to the south, beyond the area covered by the map into Dumka district.
-‘Farakka’ is marked on the map and that is where Farakka Barrage is, just inside West Bengal.
-Rajmahal coalfield is shown in the map.
-The entire area is overwhelmingly rural with only small pockets of urbanisation.
+The map displays the area surrounding Pathargama, including the Rajmahal hillswhich run from the bank of the Ganges in the north to the south, extending beyond the edge of the map into the Dumka district.
+The area is rural with small pockets of urbanization.

-Note: The full screen map is interesting.
-All places marked on the map are linked and you can easily move on to another page of your choice.
-Enlarge the map to see what else is there – one gets railway links, many more road links and so on.
+Note: The map has additional functionality when expanded to full-size (e.g., each location marked on the map is linked to the related Wiki, expanded coverage of transportation infrastructure).

 Demographics

 According to the 2011 Census of India, Pathargama had a total population of 3,490, of which 1,818 (52%) were males and 1,672 (48%) were females.
 Population in the age range 0–6 years was 576.
 The total number of literate persons in Pathargama was 2,249 (77.18% of the population over 6 years).

 Civic administration

 Police station

 Pathargama police station serves the Pathargama block.